Skip to content

 Taiwan is a significant source of precious metals, jewelry imports into the United States, with approximately $114B in total bilateral trade.

-As of March 2026, precious metals, jewelry imports from Taiwan face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, precious metals, jewelry imports from Taiwan face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Precious Metals, Jewelry (HTS Chapter 71) carry an average MFN duty rate of 5.5% in addition to the Section 122 tariff.
+Precious Metals, Jewelry (HTS Chapter 71) carry an average MFN duty rate of 5.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Taiwan.

 Key products in HTS Chapter 71 imported from Taiwan include Gold jewelry, Silver articles, Diamonds, Cultured pearls, Platinum, and Gemstones.